 - 1 cup brandy

 - Cut a square of cheesecloth about 12 inches square.
 Arrange the spices in the center of the of the square, and tie it into a bundle with 100% cotton cooking twine.
 Place it in a nonreactive stock pot.
-Pour the wine, cider and brandy into the pot, and stir in the sugar.
-Drop in the orange and bay leaves.
+Pour the wine, cider and brandy into the pot, and stir in the honey or sugar.
+Slice one orange in rounds, and drop it into the pot.
+Toss in the bay leaves.

 - Warm over low heat at least 1 hour to allow the flavors to come together, taking care not to allow the wine to boil lest you cook out the alcohol.
-Ladle into mugs, and serve warm.
+Slice the remaining orange into thing wedges.
+Ladle the mulled wine into mugs, slip a slice of orange into the mug, and serve warm.